idegre/DottChallenge/README.md

 tfjs lives within a hook, initially I planned on have a class for it and have it live in the userImage state and be used through thunk actions. but redux toolkit doesnt have proper use of asynk thunks outside of requests

+the use effect loads the model and could clear the model, but it appears tfjs doesnt have that functionality yet

+## instalation

+add .env file with BREEDS_API_URL install node modules

 ## Available Scripts

 In the project directory, you can run: